l7mp/stunner-auth-service/README.md

 The response is returned with content-type `"application/json"`, and consists of a JSON object with the following parameters:
-- `username`: the TURN username to use; depending on the running STUNner configuration this may be a fix username of a colon-delimited combination of an expiration time as a UNIX timestamp and the username parameter from the request (if specified).
+- `username`: the TURN username to use; depending on the running STUNner configuration this may be a fix username or a colon-delimited combination of an expiration time as a UNIX timestamp and the username parameter from the request (if specified).
-- `password`: the TURN password to use; again, depending on the running STUNner configuration this may be a fix password or a value dynamically computed from the a secret key shared with the TURN server and the returned username value, see details in the [spec](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00).
+- `password`: the TURN password to use; again, depending on the running STUNner configuration this may be a fix password or a value dynamically computed from the a secret key shared with STUNner and the returned username value, see details in the [spec](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00).
 - `ttl`: the duration for which the username and password are valid, in seconds, default is one day (86400 seconds).